tysours/DPTools/README.md

 	* Single point energy calculations
 	* Structure geometry optimizations
 	* Structure unit cell optimizations
-	* Molecular dynamics using the NVT ensemble
-	* Molecular dynamics using the NPT ensemble
+	* Molecular dynamics (NVT and NPT ensembles)
-	* Equations of State fits and bulk moduli calculations
+	* Equations of State and bulk moduli calculations
-	* Predict vibratrional properties using the finite difference approach
+	* Vibratrional properties using the finite differences approach
 	* Other common simulation methods available upon request
 * Supports Slurm job submission on HPC systems
 * Setup and run simulations on thousands of structures with a single command